vineeth100kumar/Screw_bot/README.md

   - **QR Code Detection**: Pyzbar detects and locates QR tags for bin identification.

 - **Battery Operated**
-  Powered by dual 21700 Li-ion cells with TP4056 charging and protection circuit.
+  Powered by dual 21700 Li-ion cells and a 3S self-made battery with TP4056 charging and protection circuit.

 ## System Architecture